tbgicgeb/ThyPredict/README.md

    $ ./MyAppinstaller_mrc.install
    ```

-   A GUI will open, prompting you to provide the application and MATLAB Runtime destination paths.
+A GUI will open, prompting you to provide two destination paths, (1) The Application and (2) MATLAB Runtime .
 You must provide the complete path to a directory named `MATLAB`.
 This directory will house the installed MATLAB Runtime environment.

 3. **Directory Structure:**